Need resources for your case?

 Rules and Statutes

 New Mexico Workers' Compensation Administration Rules are procedural regulations that pertain to a variety of matters critical to processes in the workers' compensation system, including data reporting payment of claims, claims resolution and other general provisions.

-New Mexico's Statutes pertaining to workers' compensation can be found in Chapter 52 of the New Mexico Statuted Annotated (NMSA).
+New Mexico's Statutes pertaining to workers' compensation can be found in Chapter 52 of the New Mexico Statutes Annotated (NMSA).

 Expedited Lump-Sum Payments

-In an effort to provide a streamlined option in the resolution of disputes, the New Mexico Workers' Compensation Administration designates an on-call pro tempore judge every Tuesday morning for the purposes of hearing only stipulated lump-sum payment petitions under NMSA § 52-5-12 (D).
-Hearings are not held during the holiday weeks of Thanksgiving, Christmas, or New Year's.
+In an effort to provide a streamlined option in the resolution of disputes, the New Mexico Workers' Compensation Administration designates an on-call pro tempore judge every Friday morning for the purpose of hearing only stipulated lump-sum payment petitions under NMSA § 52-5-12 (D).
+Hearings are not held during holiday weeks.

 The process is strictly voluntary.
 Hearings are held on a first come, first served, walk-in basis.
 Check-in is not allowed until all parties and interpreters are present.
 To be heard that day, parties must check in between 8:30 a.m. and 9:30 a.m.
 Hearings conclude at noon.